Firefighter Recruitment

 Recruitment process and timelines

 This is a two-hour test that measures candidates’ understanding of oral, reading and written information, numerical skills, maps, diagrams, mechanical reasoning and teamwork/public relations.
-Candidates are assigned a time slot on one of the testing days. -
+Candidates are assigned a time slot on one of the testing days.

 Candidates attend a half-day test which includes an in-depth written exam coupled with a circuit of short (the usual is five to 10 minutes) stations, in which each candidate is examined at a one-on-one basis.
 Each station has a different examiner and candidates rotate through the stations, completing all the stations on their circuit.
-During each station, candidates will be requested to provide clinical assessments and review the potential differential diagnosis and possible treatments. -
+During each station, candidates will be requested to provide clinical assessments and review the potential differential diagnosis and possible treatments.

 Behavioural based interviews.
-Interviewees should be prepared to answer questions the following way - Situation/Task (what was the circumstance or what needed to be done); Action (what did you do?); Result (what happened or what feedback did you receive?) -
+Interviewees should be prepared to answer questions the following way - Situation/Task (what was the circumstance or what needed to be done); Action (what did you do?); Result (what happened or what feedback did you receive?).

-Eligibility Notification – Late July
+6. Eligibility Notification – To be determined

-Pre-employment Medical Assessment and Drug Screening
+7. Pre-employment Medical Assessment and Drug Screening - March 17 - 21, 2025

 The medical assessment is a condition of employment and is a general physical to ensure candidates meet the requirements and physical demands of firefighting.